Asia Waiting Children “A” thru “K”

 HUBIE, male, DOB 5/2008 SN post operative cleft lip and palate degree III

 Hold the phone!
 Unless Hubie has it and then you are not getting it back!
 He can also find ways to create fun out of the simplest of things.
 You can watch his video link to see him figure things out.
 Hubie is a robust and strong boy who was born with a cleft lip and palate.
 Both have been surgically repaired but may require additional surgeries.
 He will require speech and language intervention.
 Hubie was admitted to his SWI when he was a newborn.
 He is ready to exercise is right to grow up within a permanent family.
-To review his full file please contact CHI China Specialist, Heidi Hawkins at email@example.com
+To review his full file please contact CHI China Specialist, Nina Thompson at: firstname.lastname@example.org

 Hubie, male, was abandoned at the gate of the third people’s hospital on May 19, 2008.
 At that time, the baby had a severe cleft lip and palate.
 Upon searching in many places through many ways by the policeman of police station, the baby’s birth parents and relatives were not found.
 The baby was sent to our institute to be raised upon the approval of civil affairs bureau of the county on the day of picking up and the baby has been in our institute since then to this day.